The costs related to breast cancer treatment can quickly become a financial burden.

 Even if your co-payment for a single bill is low, these costs add up.
 Out-of-pocket costs (such as transportation) may also add to this burden.

 Don’t be afraid to ask for help with these costs.
 There are many financial resources available for people with breast cancer.

-Susan G. Komen® partners with CancerCare® to offer the Komen Treatment Assistance Fund which bridges the gap for underserved individuals who are actively undergoing breast cancer treatment.
+Susan G. Komen® partners with CancerCare® to offer the Komen Treatment Assistance Program which bridges the gap for underserved individuals who are actively undergoing breast cancer treatment.

 With this program, we aim to help those who are facing financial challenges by providing the following to low-income, underinsured or uninsured women across the country: an assessment by an oncology social worker, limited financial assistance, breast cancer education, psychosocial support and information about local resources.

 Funding helps women of any age who have been diagnosed with breast cancer, at any stage of the disease.
 Financial assistance is granted to women who meet pre-determined eligibility criteria.
 To learn more about this program and other helpful resources, call the Komen Breast Care Helpline at 1-877 GO KOMEN (1-877-465-6636).

 A health care provider, such as your physician, nurse or social worker may have information on financial resources.
 Most hospitals and treatment centers have financial counselors.
 They can help you with the details of your insurance paperwork and give you an estimate of the cost of your treatment.